ZeshanQureshi/ZeshanQureshi/README.md

 - 👋 Hi, I’m Zeshan
 - 🗺️ I'm from Canada
 - 🏫 I'm a Mechanical Engineering student at the University of Waterloo
-- 💼 I previously worked at Arctic Wolf Networks as a Security Developer Intern
+- 💼 I previously worked at Arctic Wolf Networks as a Software Developer Intern
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning about Programmatic Problem Solving
 - 📫 I can be contacted at z22qures@uwaterloo.ca